bitovi/academy/src/program-management-with-jira/program-management.md

 <img src="../static/img/program-management-with-jira/home/itsy-homepage.png"
 	class="content-400-800"/>

-You will learn more about the product in Product Overview.
+You will learn more about the product in [learn-agile-program-management-with-jira/product-overview].

 You are tasked with taking one-sentence-long feature requests from Product Managers and turning feature requests into a fully developed product backlog, complete with actionable plans for successful delivery.

 To complete the journey, we will:

-__Setup a continuous exploration process managed with a custom Jira board:__
+__[learn-agile-program-management-with-jira/continuous-exploration-board  Set-up a continuous exploration process managed with a custom Jira board]:__

 <img src="../static/img/program-management-with-jira/home/kanban-board.png"
 	class="content-400-800-shadow"/>

-__Refine the feature requests into clearly defined Jira Initiatives:__
+__[learn-agile-program-management-with-jira/refinement Refine the feature requests into clearly defined Jira Initiatives]:__

 <img src="../static/img/program-management-with-jira/home/refined-features.png"
 	class="content-400-800-shadow"/>